R-K-H/kollan.house/src/content/revelation.md

 2. What are some areas you are seeking improvement or growth or initial exploration?
 3. Where are you struggling to explore, do you need to?

 Sometimes it's important for us to take stock of where we are, where we've come from.
-You said something to me the other night when I was sharing my school work with you (I had forgotten a lot of the efforts and energies I had put into something I never use anymore, but the thoughts came rushing back), that I could do anything for anyone.
+I could do anything for anyone.
 With your travels, experiences, mind, discovery... there's a lot in that mind of yours, I'm convinced you're in the same boat; just still have a path you're on for that destination you're aiming to get to.